ET Phone Home

 Get notified about future updates to this series and other articles

-Our agent can read, write, and even extend itself — but right now it's stuck in a terminal.
-In this post we'll fix that by putting it on Telegram so you can message it from your phone and watch it work in real time.
+Our agent can read, write and even extend itself - but right now it's stuck in a terminal.
+In this post, we'll fix that by allowing you to message it from your phone and watch it work in real time.

 Let's get into it.